netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 ![image](https://github.com/netdata/netdata/assets/2662304/59001495-116a-4b0e-b462-88684768d7aa)

 We used the Netdata API to calculate the average rate for all of them.
-Datadog averages at 25.2 kbps, Instana at 16.1 kbps, Dynatrace at 12.0 kbps, Grafana at 13.0 kbps, Dynatrace at 12.3 kbps and Netdata at 0.3 kbps.
+Dynatrace at 12.3 kbps, Datadog averages at 30.2 kbps, Instana at 16.1 kbps, Grafana at 15.3 kbps and Netdata at 0.3 kbps.

 To calculate the monthly consumption we used: